 - A university of applied sciences degree in music

-- A foreign degree or qualification in music that makes you eligible for corresponding higher education in the awarding country
+- A foreign degree or qualification in music that provides eligibility for corresponding higher education studies in the awarding country

-Other exceptions to eligibility
+Exceptions to eligibility

-If you have completed a higher education degree at Sibelius Academy, you cannot apply for the same main subject again, or the same main instrument in the case of Classical Music Performance.
+If the applicant has completed a higher education degree at the Sibelius Academy, they cannot apply for the same degree programme, major subject or main instrument again.

 The languages of tuition in the Church Music programme are Finnish, Swedish, and English.
-You must demonstrate your language proficiency in one of the abovementioned languages by the given deadline.
-Your language skills will also be assessed during the interview and during a writing skills test.
-If you apply to study in English, you are not required to demonstrate your skills in Finnish or Swedish.
+You must demonstrate your language proficiency in one of the above-mentioned languages by the given deadline.
+All new students will be selected in one admission group.

 How to apply